 - Small penknife/tool

-- Kurgo Pet First Aid Guide (just in case our mind goes blank!)
+- Kurgo Pet First Aid Guide or Filed Guide to Dog First Aid (just in case our mind goes blank!)

 So, I think that is about it.
 Many of the items we have never used ( thankfully), and others have become essential, relied-upon gear that we use nearly every trip.
 Of course, there are always new gadgets coming out that I think…hmmm, we’ll have to give that a try!
 We have recently added a LifeStraw, should we need to rely on “iffy” water sources for hydration.
 I also picked up some map sealant/waterproofer….I needed a small item to put an REI order into the realm of free shipping, and this met the qualifications.
 We will see if it is an improvement over lamination of maps with clear Contact paper.